Role of women in the democratization of South Korea: Korean Catholic Farmers

+Women's Committee

 Women's Committees in South Korea emerged during the 1980s as a vital component of the country's labor rights and gender equality movement.
 Initially established within unions and civic organizations, these committees sought to address issues faced by women workers, such as wage discrimination, maternity protection, and childcare support.
 Their early initiatives were instrumental in advocating for legislative reforms, including the Equal Employment Act, which aimed to reduce gender disparities in workplaces.
 In the 1990s, these committees expanded their influence to rural areas, collaborating with organizations like the Korean Catholic Farmers Movement to address the unique struggles faced by women in agriculture.
 This collaboration fostered a sense of solidarity between urban and rural women workers, highlighting the shared challenges of gender-based inequality.

 By the 2000s, Women's Committees had broadened their scope to address emerging issues, such as sexual harassment and gender-based violence in workplaces.
-They played a critical role in introducing gender-sensitive policies and creating safe spaces for women to report and seek support for workplace abuses.
+They played an important role in introducing gender-sensitive policies and creating safe spaces for women to report and seek support for workplace abuses.
 In recent years, the committees have embraced contemporary challenges, such as advocating for fair treatment of women employed in gig work or informal labor sectors.
 Their persistent advocacy continues to reflect a commitment to systemic reform and the empowerment of women in all aspects of social, economic, and political life.

 The community safety project revealed the gender power structure in spatial politics.
 Based on the theory of spatial justice, the Women's Committee forced the Seoul Metropolitan Government to add 1,200 street lights and patrol posts by mapping female safety maps and marking high-crime areas before 2006.
 According to data from the National Police Agency, the nighttime violent crime rate in the pilot area decreased.

 The facility improvement movement reveals the spatial dialectics of body politics.
 In 2015, the mandatory breastfeeding rooms in Seoul's subway covered most stations, but usage surveys showed that many facilities were occupied by men or converted into storage rooms.
-Physical renovations, if divorced from cultural discipline, may become symbolic gestures.
 In response, the Women's Committee advocated for the design of a gender audit mechanism, requiring new public buildings to pass a women's safety certification.
 This innovation shifted spatial justice from remedial measures to preventive system design.